 - While the rice is cooking, add the oil and onion to a large soup pot and sauté for 5-7 minutes (ok if it browns slightly - that'll give the soup more flavor).
 To save time, I chop the peppers while the onions are cooking.

-- Stir in the garlic and cook for about 30 seconds.
+- Stir in the garlic and cook for about a minute.

 - Add in the peppers, tomato sauce, diced tomatoes, chicken broth, Italian seasoning, and paprika.
 Increase the heat to high and bring it to a gentle boil.
 Once boiling, reduce heat and let the soup simmer for 15 minutes.

-- Add the cooked rice to the pot and continue to cook the soup for another 10-15 minutes.
+- Add the cooked rice to the pot and continue to cook the soup for another 10 minutes or so.
 This will helped thicken the broth a bit and infuse more flavor into the soup.
 Season as needed with salt & pepper.

 - You can use regular diced tomatoes if you wish, but the fire-roasted ones give it extra flavor.

 - I used jasmine rice in this recipe.
 Feel free to swap with another rice e.g. brown rice or any variety of long grain white rice.

 - Freezing and leftovers: If you plan on freezing the soup or eating most of it as leftovers, I suggest not adding the rice until you're warming it up again.
 It'll either go mushy or soak up most of the broth.

 - Crockpot version: You can definitely make this stuffed pepper soup in a slow cooker.
 Brown the beef first, and then transfer it to your Crockpot, along with everything except for the rice and salt & pepper.
 Cook on low for 6-8 hours or on high for 3-4 hours.
-About 20-30 minutes prior to serving, add the rice.
-Stir it every now and then so it doesn't stick to the bottom of the Crockpot.
+About 20-30 minutes prior to serving, add the cooked rice.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.